Patternslib/Patterns/demo/depends/documentation.md

    dependencies.
 If the dependencies are not met the item will be made invisible.
 In addition a CSS class of `hidden` or `visible` will be set.

 -  `enable`: disables items and adds a `disabled` class if the dependencies are not met.
 Input elements are disabled by setting their disabled property.
 Links are disabled by registered a temporary event handler that blocks their default behaviour.

+-  `both`: both the `enable` and `show` actions will be applied.
+Conversely, an element will be both hidden and disabled when the condition is not met.

 Transitions
 -----------